gbajsingh/Project-Reality-Hog-server-maps-visualization/README.md

-# Project-Reality-Hog-server-maps-visualization
+# Project-Reality-server-maps-visualization
-Visualization of Project-reality's(popular bf2 mod) maps played on Hog server starting from January 2019.
-Data is exrtracted to google spreadsheets through R.script from href links of battlerecorder webpage.
-Then data from spreadsheet is further imported to Tableau Public software to visualize
+Visualization of Project-reality's(bf2 mod) maps played on a popular server.
+Data is scraped from backend html referncing a battlerecorder webpage and transformed in R languange and loaded to google spreadsheets.
+Then data from spreadsheet is further imported to Tableau software to visualize.

 Running an auto script through task scheduler to daily refresh/update the data source for the Visualization chart.